kshitishghate/bias_prop/README.md

 ## Code

-The code for our experiments and analysis will be added to this repository separately.
-It includes scripts for:
+The code for our experiments and analysis will be added to this repository shortly.
+It will include scripts for:
-- Data preprocessing
+- Data preprocessing, and creation of the scaled CFD dataset.
 - Bias measurement using the single category-embedding association test (SC-EAT)
-- Intrinsic and extrinsic bias quantification
+- Intrinsic and extrinsic bias quantification and subsequent correlation analysis.
-- Correlation analysis between intrinsic and extrinsic biases

 ## Usage